-- (8) "Gypsy moth" means any race or strain of the live insect, Lymantria dispar, in any life stage (egg, larva, pupa, or adult).(9) "Infested area" means any of the following: - (A) An area in Indiana where the gypsy moth has been found and is known to have two (2) or more life stages present. - (B) An area for which it is determined by the state entomologist as necessary to regulate because of the proximity of the infected area on enother infected area. - the infested area to a generally infested area or another infested area. - (C) An area where a life stage of the Asian strain or another related strain of gypsy moth has been found.
+(8) "Gypsy moth" means any race or strain of the live insect, Lymantria dispar, in any life stage (egg, larva, pupa, or adult).(9) "Infested area" means any of the following:

+(A) An area in Indiana where the gypsy moth has been found and is known to have two (2) or more life stages present.
+(B) An area for which it is determined by the state entomologist as necessary to regulate because of the proximity of the infested area to a generally infested area or another infested area.

+(C) An area where a life stage of the Asian strain or another related strain of gypsy moth has been found.